-On street loading is a part of the historic character of the neighborhood and the garage entry is placed outside of the main thoroughfare of the historic district for minimal impact on the district.
-Protection and enhancement of this historic corridor enhances the urban form of the City while allowing off-street parking for a new office building, supporting both existing and new economic development.
-Furthermore, the proposal includes a transponder operated fast-opening garage gate which will mitigate any vehicle queuing concerns and limit the conflicts between vehicles and transit.
+On street loading is a part of the historic character of the neighborhood and the garage entry is placed outside of the main thoroughfare of the historic district for minimal impact.
+For these reasons the proposal meets this criteria from a historic resource review perspective.
 Therefore this criterion is met.